yonkov/muzeum/README.md

 Go to `appearance => menu` and create a menu, then assign it to "Primary" location.
 This theme supports two menu locations, "Primary" and "Top".
 If there is no menu assigned to the primary menu location, the primary menu will display a list with all the site's pages.
 The top menu bar will be hidden until you asssign it to a menu.

 ### Social Icons Menu
 Muzeum theme ships with a beatiful open-source font by the Ionic Team called [ionicons](https://ionicons.com/).
-In the pro vesrion of the theme, you can add social media icons (facebook, twitter, etc.) to the "Top" menu location dirctly from the theme customizer.
+In the pro vesrion of the theme, you can add social media icons (facebook, twitter, etc.) to the "Top" menu location directly from the theme customizer.

 Navigate to `appearance => customize => social icons` and in the url tab of the social platform url, add the exact link.
 For example, in the case of facebook link, you can add https://facebook.com/wordpress and the facebook icon will automatically appear in the top menu (do not forget to replace this link with your profile's link)